Seat Belt Safety

 Our main priority is passenger safety.
 All drivers are trained to ensure that there is no danger to either passengers or vehicles.
 In case of emergency or incident the driver will provide emergency supplies, which are located on every vehicle.
 The driver will also make passengers aware of fire exits.

-All JR Travel vehicles are fully maintained to the vehicle and Operating Services Agency (V.O.S.A.)
-Standards.
+All JR Travel vehicles are fully maintained to the Driver and Vehicle Standards Agency (DVSA) Standards.
 All vehicles are checked every day before each journey commences as part of the 'Daily Inspection'; which entails the checking of all lights, emergency buzzers, Seat belts and other minor checks.
 Every six weeks a full safety inspection of all major parts is performed by our fully qualified mechanics.
 If the vehicle has any defaults it will be noted in a 'default sheet', which all vehicles are provided with.

 All members of JR Travel staff are given an induction explaining all policies and procedures, which also includes driver's hours and breaks.
-All drivers have a Criminal Record Background (CRB) check prior to their commenced employment.
+All drivers have a Disclosure and Barring Service (DBS) check prior to their commenced of employment.

 The safety of all our passengers is of paramount importance.
 It is the prime objective of JR Travel to carry all passengers in a safe environment as is physically possible.
 It is JR TRavels policy to make sure our drivers abide by the rules of the company.